-Norway is known for its breathtaking natural landscapes and beautiful views, and that’s exactly what we got when we hiked to Preikestolen aka the Pulpit Rock!
-Hiking is a must-do when you’re in Norway, especially in summer, to fully experience the natural beauty of the country.
+Norway is known for its breathtaking natural landscapes, majestic fjords, and stunning views, and that’s exactly what we got when we hiked to Preikestolen aka the Pulpit Rock!
+Hiking is a must-do when you’re in Norway, especially in the summer, to fully experience the natural beauty of the country.
 I’m really glad we made the decision to do it.

 The Pulpit Rock is one of the most popular tourist attractions in Norway.
 This huge plateau, which is approximately 600 square metres, sits 604 metres over the beautiful Lysefjord.
 You get an amazing bird’s eye view of the fjord from the plateau, while being able to dangle your feet over the cliff – if you dare to, of course.